kubeflow/community/wg-ml-experience/charter.md

 2. Promote the reusability of UI components from other Kubeflow UIs into the IDE (e.g., rendering a pipeline graph inside the JupyterLab environment) by establishing a shared contract between the IDE WG and the wider Kubeflow community.

 3. Develop a Python SDK to simplify operationalization across Kubeflow components and provide a “one-stop-shop” for practitioners who want easy access to Kubeflow services.
 The SDK also provides the groundwork for the IDE extension automation and workflows.
-   - Create a single installation and configuration layer for users interacting programmatically with the Kubeflow ecosystem via SDKs.
+   - Create a single installation and configuration layer for users interacting programmatically with the Kubeflow subprojects via SDKs
-   - The “common” SDK is not meant to replace individual components’ SDKs but rather to offer a unified access layer to simplify dependency management and shared configuration (like authorization).
+   - Provide ML engineers simple interface to scale their AI workloads with Kubeflow tools

 4. Develop a Kubeflow MCP server to give AI agents access to Kubeflow tools and automate entire model development lifecycle.